kellydinneen/bowling-challenge/README.md

 ### 2. Rewrite the problem in your own words:

-### 3. What assumptions will you make about this problem if you cannot ask any more clarifying questions?
-What are your reasons for making those assumptions?

-### 4. What are your initial thoughts about this problem?
+### 3. What are your initial thoughts about this problem?
 (2-3 sentences)

-### 5. Write out a few lines of initial pseudocode within your totalScore function (this should be short, and not be real code!)
+### 4. Write out a few lines of initial pseudocode within your totalScore function (this should be short, and not be real code!)